sundaysenergy/sundaysenergy.github.com/static/cape.md

 ### Performance

 Content rarely changes.
-So it is a complete waste of resources to load a database along with the software to handle processing it into the final HTML markup.
+So it is major waste of resources to load a database along with the software to handle processing it into the final HTML markup.
 Also, it's difficult to get higher page-loading performance than when serving static files.
-Dynamic content can be handled with various third party javascript libraries.
+Dynamic content can be handled with various third-party JavaScript libraries.
 Ever get a notice from your host that your website is using too many resources?
-CPU or Memory issues will be gone forever when your site is statically cached.
+CPU or memory issues will be gone forever when your site is statically cached.

 ### Data Protection